This Will Get Young Republican Men To Get The Shot

-Category: World Politics Hits: 2Marketing geniuses in Anchorage, Alaska have come up with a brilliant way to get young men interested in the Covid19 vaccine: "It protects your boner, dude."
+Category: World Politics Hits: 9Marketing geniuses in Anchorage, Alaska have come up with a brilliant way to get young men interested in the Covid19 vaccine: "It protects your boner, dude."
 Turns out Covid-19 can cause long-term erectile dysfunction.
 What more information does a young man need to push him to the pharmacy for that jab?
 Um: Anchorage public health researchers have identified young, conservative men as especially vaccine hesitant.
 So they want to highlight erectile dysfunction as a long COVID symptom and created a "PROTECT YOUR ERECTION, GET THE INJECTION" memegotta h/t @MustReadAlaska #AKleg pic.twitter.com/n88X4DdMep — Nat Herz (@Nat_Herz) April 9, 2021

 Read more https://crooksandliars.com/2021/04/will-get-young-republican-men-get-shot